 In 2019, she collaborated with Jenny Holzer in her Bilbao Guggenheim retrospective, translating her Truisms and Inflammatory Essays into Basque, and helping in the selection of Basque poems to project onto the museum's facade.

-With Kantuz, her classical-flamenco-jazz quartet, she performs new arrangements of pieces from the flamenco and classical traditions to create "radically modern versions of the classics."
-Recorded in Chicago, their album KANTUZ : 1931 was released in 2019.
+With Kantuz, her classical-flamenco-jazz quartet, she created new arrangements of pieces from the flamenco and classical traditions that are "radically modern versions of the classics."
+Recorded in Chicago, their album KANTUZ : 1931 was released in 2019 to great reviews.

-Her latest literary translations include Twist by Harkaitz Cano for Archipelago Books in NY, A Glass Eye by Miren Agur Meabe for Parthian Books in the UK (both published in 2018), and two seminal collections by the father of modern Basque poetry, Gabriel Aresti, Rock & Core and Downhill, for the University of Nevada Press, published in 2017.
-This last work earned her the 2018 Kutxa-Laboral Literary Translation Prize, the highest award for the translation of Basque literature.
+Her two seminal collections by the father of modern Basque poetry, Gabriel Aresti, Rock & Core and Downhill, published by the University of Nevada Press in 2017 earned her the 2018 Kutxa-Laboral Literary Translation Prize, the highest award for the translation of Basque literature.

 She is writing ‘a novel in flamenco song,’ a work structured around a chain of flamenco songs, a hybrid experiment that is both literary and performative.